Seven-colored tanager

-The seven-colored tanager (Tangara fastuosa) is a vulnerable species of bird in the family Thraupidae.
+The seven-colo[u]red tanager (Tangara fastuosa) is a vulnerable species of bird in the family Thraupidae.
 It is endemic to forests in north-eastern Brazil.
-It resembles the overall greener green-headed tanager; a species confusingly known as the seven-coloured tanager (saíra-sete-cores) in Portuguese.
+It resembles the overall greener green-headed tanager; a species confusingly known as the 'seven-coloured tanager' (saíra-sete-cores) in Portuguese.

+Description

-The seven-colored tanager is a 13.5 cm bird named for the spectacular coloration of its feathers.
+The seven-coloured tanager is a 13.5 cm bird named for the spectacular range in colouration of its feathers.